Fury (roller coaster): Ride experience

 The highest point of Fury is 43 meters and the track is 600 meters long, but the total distance during the ride is 830 meters.
-The top speed is 106.6 kilometers per hour.
-It is the fastest roller coaster inside Benelux.
+When opened, it was the fastest roller coaster inside the Benelux, at 106.6 kilometers per hour.
+The record is now held by Kondaa.
 The track is not contiguous and can be done in forward or backward direction.
 In the base station, the train rides to a start platform.
 Depending on the vote of the passengers the ride will be done in forward/backward direction the platform turns 90 degrees to the left or to the right.

 Forward

 In the assumption the train goes in the forward direction.
 The train is launched forwards and stops approximately in the middle of the first slope.
 It then goes backwards and speeds up before exceeding a first junior scorpion tail.
 Next it goes down and will now have speed enough the go over the top hat.
 This followed by a wraparound corkscrew and a Finnish loop.
 The train goes up another junior scorpion tail and thens roll back to the end platform.
 The end platform turns 90 degrees and the train heads back into the base station.